 Paz has constructed this piece in sections of smilies and metaphors comparing a woman to various emotional elements of the world.
 Paz has utilized vibrant images in an attempt to accurately portray who this person is and how he feels about her.

-One of the running themes in this piece is the connection between the woman and bodies of water.
-In one line she described as being “lake-water in April” and in another as “water in the moon in a dead crater.”
+One of the running themes in this piece is the connection between the woman and the bodies of water.
+In one line she described it as being “lake-water in April” and in another as “water in the moon in a dead crater.”
 As the title states, she is separate somehow from the rest of the world.
 It is her “splendor,” that makes her different.
-You can read the full poem here.

 Summary of In Her Splendor Islanded